Public Transportation Accidents

 Who’s responsible when mass transit accidents occur?

 • Determining who is responsible.
 The starting point is determining whether the owners and operators of the plane, train, bus, or other mass transit service were public or private.
 The rules for filing claims against public carriers are different than for private companies.
-In both types of cases, we need to determine who owned the vehicle, who was responsible for the highways, roads, air, and the transportation routes.
-In addition to filing claims against the drivers, we also file lawsuits against manufacturers, parts distributors, maintenance crews, and other entities that failed to protect your or a loved one.
+In both types of cases, we need to determine who owned the vehicle, and who was responsible for the highways, roads, air, and the transportation routes.
+In addition to filing claims against the drivers, we also file lawsuits against manufacturers, parts distributors, maintenance crews, and other entities that failed to protect you or a loved one.

 • Understanding the traffic rules that apply.
 The rules for flying planes, operating boats, and driving trains and trolleys are different than for standard vehicles.
 We understand the navigation rules for each mode of mass transit.